dougflip/BladeJs/README.md

 ####More Info
 BladeJs uses defaults as much as possible, but any of these values can be overridden via data attributes.
 The idea is for the plugin to work effortlessly for common scenarios, but provide the flexibility to handle more advanced situations.
 Check out the [wiki](https://github.com/dougflip/BladeJs/wiki) and [examples](http://www.dougflip.com/BladeJs) for more in depth info.

+####Unit Tests
+Opening the test/index.html file in any browser will execute all of the unit tests.
+The tests themselves are located in the test/unit directory.
+They are organized into files that each test a particular piece of functionality.
+Again, running the tests is as simple as opening the index.html file and viewing the results.